-This is my review of the three most popular texts for AP® Environmental Science.
-I reviewed the most recent editions of the books.
+This is my review of the recent editions of the three most popular texts for AP® Environmental Science.

 Over 90% of AP® Environmental Science teachers teach from these 3 main textbooks.
 We use their last names to identify the books: